sharwell/developer.rackspace.com/README.md

 - `/src/site_source`: Rest of the web site layout and content, built using Jekyll

 In progress:
-- /api/: maven, content maintained in /dian4554/rax-api-ref (to move to rackerlabs/rax-api-ref)
+- /api/: maven, content maintained in rackerlabs/docs-api-reference
 - elastic search

 To do: